-- 3.1 Permission is sought for the formation of a driveway through the ground floor of No. 35/37, alterations to form a flat above and the change of use of land to form a parking and turning area. - 3.2 The formation of the driveway through the ground floor of the property would be completed by removing the entire ground floor accommodation and creating an opening which would be 3.4 metres in width and 3.4 metres in height. - 3.3 The alterations to form the flat above would involve the relocation of one of the staircases into the existing passageway and creating a kitchen, lounge, bedroom and bathroom at first floor and two further bedrooms, a bathroom and a store within the loft space. - 3.4 The change of use relates to a tract of land to the rear of the property accessed by the proposed driveway.
-It is proposed this would become a turning area and 4 marked out parking space.
-The 4 no. parking spaces would be sited directly to the rear of no. 31/33. - 3.5 It is proposed that the materials used in the external alterations would be stone with the parking area and driveway to be tarmac. - 3.6 In order to form the driveway through the existing dwelling it would be necessary to infill an existing cellar to the new drive level or possibly construct a pre-cast concrete post and beams, on loadbearing wall/beams to prevent additional thrust on the party walls.
+- 3.1 Permission is sought for the formation of a driveway through the ground floor of No. 35/37, alterations to form a flat above and the change of use of land to form a parking and turning area. - 3.2 The formation of the driveway through the ground floor of the property would be completed by removing the entire ground floor accommodation and creating an opening which would be 3.4 metres in width and 3.4 metres in height.
+It is proposed that steel beam and plate lintels are installed to support the front and rear walls of the property which would allow for the provision of stone lintels over the openings.
+The upper walls of the property would be supported using acrow propping techniques during the installation of the new beams.
+It is also proposed that a new inner leaf of masonry would be built adjacent to existing party walls to provide additional stability and for the provision of thermal and acoustic insulations to the adjoining properites. - 3.3 The alterations to form the flat above would involve the relocation of one of the staircases into the existing passageway and creating a kitchen, lounge, bedroom and bathroom at first floor and two further bedrooms, a bathroom and a store within the loft space. - 3.4 The change of use relates to a tract of land to the rear of the property accessed by the proposed driveway.
+It is proposed this would become a turning area and 4 marked out parking spaces.
+The 4 no. parking spaces would be sited directly to the rear of no. 31/33.
+The latest amended plans indicate a screen fence and planting to the rear of no. 29 Upper Mount Street. - 3.5 It is proposed that the materials used in the external alterations would be stone with the parking area and driveway to be tarmac. - 3.6 In order to form the driveway through the existing dwelling the additional structural information received states that a new suspended concrete floor system would be installed so as not to impose any additional loading onto the adjoining properties.
+The parking spaces to the rear of the property would require some limited regrading of land, as indicated on a cross section provided with the application.
+Test holes have been undertaken which indicate the underlying sub-strata is firm clay which, the structural information submitted states, 'no major earthwork excavations will be required to form the new parking area base'.
+It is stated that a permeable hardstanding would be preferred for drainage of the parking area but that if this was not possible to employ a new soakaway at the bottom of the site.